sverx/devkitSMS/assets2banks/README.md

 ### asset attribute :text (or :data)

-The :text attribute can be used when the asset file is a text file containing data (instead of a being a binary file) and thus needs to be parsed.
+The :text attribute can be used when the asset file is a text file containing data, instead of a being a binary file, and thus needs to be parsed.

 Example usage:
 ```